alexpreynolds/biostar-handbook-web/README.md

     pip install pyblue

-To serve the site on localhost run `make` in the repository.
-This will start the pyblue server instance and will serve the pages
+To view and edit the site run `make` in the repository.
+The default action in the `make` file supports the main usecase of developing new content.
+It will start the pyblue server instance and will allow you to view the result of any changes you make to the pages.

     make

 Visit `http://localhost:8080` to see the site.
+Edit any page in an editor then reload in web browser.
+See the pyblue docs for other details.

 Restart the server if you add a new file as the directory tree is scanned only once on startup.
 Changes to files however will be visible right away.

 ### Guidelines